uwacyber/cits1003/cits1003-labs/lab-4-threats-social-engineering.md

 The University receives more than two million emails every day.
 More than 95 percent of these are malicious and do not get delivered as they can cause harm.

-Read through the following article and answer the question below:
+Read through the following article and answer the questions below:
 [Cyber security 101 for students](https://www.uwa.edu.au/students/support-services/cyber-security-101-for-students#:~:text=If%20you%20receive%20phishing%20or,others%20from%20the%20same%20scam.)

 ### Question 5.
 University IT's Tips